Chapter 5.30

 (B) Is licensed or authorized by the state of Utah to do so, and makes the assertion of an agency relationship.
 The following procedures and requirements shall apply:

-(1) Any appeal must be submitted in writing to the City Recorder with a copy to the Licensing Officer within 12 business days of the decision from which the appeal is taken.
+(1) Any appeal must be submitted in writing to the Licensing Officer within 12 business days of the decision from which the appeal is taken.
 Such appeal shall describe in detail the nature of the appeal, the action complained of, and the grounds for appeal.

 (4) The Appeals Officer will render a decision no later than 15 calendar days from the date the appeal was taken, unless an extension of time is agreed upon by the parties.
 In the event any party to the appeal submits rebuttal information as allowed in subsection (B)(3) of this section, the 15 calendar days shall be extended to include the additional five days for rebuttal.

-(a) The denial or suspension of the certificate shall be reversed by the Appeals Officer if, upon review of the written appeal and information submitted, the Appeals Officer finds the Licensing Officer made a material mistake of law or fact in denying or suspending the applicant’s or registered solicitor’s certificate.
+(a) The denial or suspension or revocation shall be reversed by the Appeals Officer if, upon review of the written appeal and information submitted, the Appeals Officer finds the Licensing Officer made a material mistake of law or fact.

-(b) If the written appeal and information submitted indicates the Licensing Officer properly denied or suspended the certificate of the applicant or registered solicitor, the denial or suspension of the certificate shall be affirmed and constitute a determination that the suspended certificate is revoked.
+(b) If the written appeal and information submitted indicates the Licensing Officer properly denied or suspended or revoked the permit of the applicant or registered solicitor, the denial or suspension or revocation shall be affirmed.

-(c) The decision of the Appeals Officer shall be delivered to applicant or registered solicitor in writing, by mail or in person.
+(c) The written decision of the Appeals Officer shall be mailed to the applicant or registered solicitor.

 5.30.170 “No soliciting” notice.